twpkevin06222/MasterThesis/README.md

 While it is common practice to liaise the image sequences as channel input for richer data features, however, it is not possible for all three image sequences to have the same alignment due to constraints.
-We hypothesise that each image sequence would contribute to di↵erent representations in the embedding space, by opting to feed the network on each image sequence respectively.
+We hypothesise that each image sequence would contribute to different representations in the embedding space, by opting to feed the network on each image sequence respectively.
 The embedding output of three image sequences is concatenated forming an ensemble embedding that would enrich the embedding space.
 This form a late fusion where the concatenated embedding is